GibsonAI/smart-shopping-assistant/README.md

 - **Build errors**: Check Vite/React and TypeScript configuration
 - **Styling issues**: Ensure Tailwind CSS and shadcn/ui are properly configured
 - **Component errors**: Verify all shadcn/ui components are properly installed

-## 📝 License

-This project is part of the Memori demonstration suite.
-Please refer to the main Memori license for usage terms.

 ## 🤝 Contributing